ava-labs/avalanche-starter-kit/src/6-erc20-to-native-bridge/_INSTRUCTIONS.md

 export NATIVE_TOKEN_DESTINATION_SUBNET=<"Deployed to" address>
 ```

-### Granting Native Minting Rights to NativeTokenDestination Contract
+### Granting Native Minting Rights to NativeTokenSpoke Contract

-In order to mint native tokens on Subnet when received from the C-chain, the NativeTokenDestination contract must have minting rights.
+In order to mint native tokens on Subnet when received from the C-chain, the NativeTokenSpoke contract must have minting rights.
 We pre-initialized the Native Minter Precompile with an admin address owned by us.
 We can use our rights to add this contract address as one of the enabled addresses in the precompile.

 _Note: Native Minter Precompile Address = 0x0200000000000000000000000000000000000001_